-At our farm, we grow over 40 different kinds of vegetables and herbs, and raise pastured laying hens and turkeys.
-From May through December, we sell our locally-grown produce, eggs, and meat to folks in the Chicagoland area through our CSA program and through a presence at farmers’ markets in Oak Park and Rogers Park.
+At our farm, we grow over 40 different kinds of vegetables and herbs, and raise pastured laying hens and, sometimes, turkeys.
+From May through October, we sell our locally-grown produce, eggs, and meat to folks in the Chicagoland area through a presence at farmers’ markets in Oak Park and Rogers Park.

 We do much of the work of farming and marketing ourselves, and we also have help during the growing season from friends, volunteers, worker shares, and a few employees.

 We follow farming practices that preserve the ecological integrity of our farmland and the areas surrounding our farmland.
 We are working towards organic certification in 2019.
 You can read more about our growing practices and how we raise our animals here.